-Letter to Members of the Rules Committee of the Superior Court November 2, 2020 Page 19 of 40 standard makes it entirely foreseeable that it could reach communication or conduct that demonstrates "implicit bias."65 Nothing in Proposed Rule 8.4(7) prevents punishing a lawyer for communication based on implicit bias if someone thinks the lawyer "reasonably should have known" the communication was discriminatory.
+Proposed Rule 8.4(7) is perilous because the list of words and conduct deemed "discrimination" or "harassment" is ever shifting in often unanticipated ways.
+Its negligence standard makes it entirely foreseeable that it could reach communication or conduct that demonstrates not just explicit bias, but also implicit bias.84 Nothing in Proposed Rule 8.4(7) prevents punishing a lawyer for communication based on implicit bias if someone thinks the lawyer "reasonably should have known" the communication was discriminatory.